HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Type & Amount Of Smoke Wood

 Oak or pecan are great choices for smoke-dried tomatoes.
-The trick is to not over smoke them to the point they become inedible...which I have done on one occasion.
+The trick is to not over-smoke them to the point they become inedible…which I did on one occasion.

 If using the Minion Method described below, mix a big handful of dry wood chips into the unlit briquettes.